 The biggest difference between an isolator and a circuit breaker is that the circuit breaker can be turned on and off in the current power condition while this is not possible in an isolator.
 Read our article to know more about this.

-Also, Read: Difference Between Circuit Breaker and Isolator
+Suggested Read: Difference Between Circuit Breaker and Isolator

-Applications of Electrical isolator:
+Applications of Electrical Isolator:

 Isolator applications include the following:

-- The application of isolators includes high voltage devices such as transformers.
+- The application of isolators includes high-voltage devices such as transformers.

 - It is protected externally or with a lock system to prevent accidental use.